 Soil Treatment for Grounding

 It is often impossible to achieve the desired reduction in ground resistance by adding more grid conductors or ground rods

-An alternate solution is to increase the diameter of electrode by modifying the soil surrounding the electrode by use of following materials
+An alternate solution is to increase the diameter of the electrode by modifying the soil surrounding the electrode by use of the following materials

-- Use of Sodium chloride, magnesium and copper sulphate etc.
+- Use of Sodium chloride, magnesium and copper sulfate, etc.

 - Use of Bentonite,

 Field Measurements –Fall of the potential method (Fig. 3):